Monday, 24 April 2017

 Carl Sagan opened our eyes to the meaning of this image and life on earth: On that dot “every human being who ever lived, lived out their lives.”

-Now follow the Brainpickings.org link in the tweet below and play the video at the site and then reflect on what Sagan says:
+Now follow the Brainpickings.org link in the tweet below, play the video at the site and then reflect on what Sagan says: